umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/IContentFinder.md

 :::note
 In Umbraco V7 there existed an IContentFinder that would find content and display it with an 'alternative template' via a convention - (to avoid the ugly ?alttemplate=blogfullstory appearing on the querystring of the url when using the alternative template mechanism).
 Instead the Url could follow the convention of /urltocontent/altemplatealias

-eg: /blog/my-blog-post/blogfullstory would 'find' the /blog/my-blog-post page and display using the 'blogfullstory' template.
+Eg: `/blog/my-blog-post/blogfullstory` would 'find' the `/blog/my-blog-post` page and display using the `blogfullstory` template.

 In Umbraco 8 this convention has been removed from the default configuration of Umbraco.
 You can reintroduce this behaviour by adding the `ContentFinderByUrlAndTemplate` ContentFinder back into the ContentFinderCollection, using an `IUserComposer` (see above example).
 :::